 (Gender) Identity and Facilitating Change in Academia in "Science with Milk, No Sugar", a podcast moderated by Franziska Sattler

-Databases can facilitate the search for qualified female researchers for:
+Databases can facilitate the search for qualified female and other underrepresented researchers for:

 - candidates for professorships and other open positions (active recruitment)